-Easy, creamy Homemade Mayonnaise is healthy and can be made in just 2 minutes with fresh ingredients!
+This easy, creamy Homemade Mayonnaise recipe is healthy and can be made in just 2 minutes with fresh ingredients!
 Use the fail-proof immersion blender method or make it in a food processor!

 If you have never made your own mayo, I highly suggest you give it a try!
 It is so much more delicious than most processed versions you can find in a store.